 Chapter 132F–121 WAC

-The Seattle Colleges define Student Directory Information, (information that can be released):
+The State Board for Community and Technical Colleges define Student Directory Information, (information that can be released without student’s consent):

 - Student’s name